Login/Register

 KA6MZE

-Phil, KA6MZE is the captain for our VHF station.
+Phil, KA6MZE was the captain for our VHF station.
 The VHF/UHF station operates VHF/UHF voice on 6 meters, 2 meters,and 70cm, and possibly above.

 Visitors